 aptX (Low Latency) | 34ms |

-As you can see, the clicks in the wired reproduction of the Plantronics Backbeat Pro 2 has the least delay followed by the aptX-LL.
-Regular aptX does somewhat improve the latency, but not as significantly as aptX-LL.
+As you can see, the clicks in the wired reproduction of the Plantronics Backbeat Pro 2 have the least delay, followed by the aptX-LL.
+Regular aptX somewhat improves the latency, but not as significantly as aptX-LL.
 This makes the Backbeat Pro 2 and other headphones with the low latency codec good headphones for gaming and watching movies as long as both your Bluetooth transmitter and receiver support the aptX-LL.

 Winner: Wired

 Range is one of the advantages that wireless headphones have over wired ones.
-You can listen to your music or podcasts while your audio source is another room, which is not always the case for wired headphones.
-Some studio headphones come with much longer cables, but at most they reach up to 10-11 ft, which is still far shorter than the range of the worst performing Bluetooth headphones we've tested at 23ft.
+You can listen to your music or podcasts while your audio source is in another room, which isn't always the case for wired headphones.
+Some studio headphones come with much longer cables, but at most, they reach up to 10-11 ft, which is still far shorter than the range of the worst-performing Bluetooth headphones we've tested at 23ft.

 Range (ft) | |||